 The Junior School also survives numerous changes in leadership.
 Mrs Drew resigns in 2003, and her role is taken up by Mrs Wendy Harmon in 2004, followed by Mrs Debbie Dickson in 2006 and Mr Michael Brown in 2008.

 A century of Methodist Ladies’ College is celebrated throughout 2007 and, under Mr Lee’s leadership, a new flurry of development begins.
-The Middle Year’s building is completed in 2009, the same year that Mr Lee is replaced by our current Principal, Ms Rebecca Cody.
+The Middle Year’s Building is completed in 2009, the same year that Mr Lee is replaced by Principal, Ms Rebecca Cody.
 The Building was renamed to be the Marjorie Lyon House after Collegian, Marjorie Lyon, in 2017.

 The Meredith Taylor Health and Sports Centre is finally opened in 2011, and the Garden of Praise is established in 2012.